Aspher0/NoireLib/NoireLib/Modules/NetworkRelay/README.md

 ```

 This sends a discovery announcement packet so other relay instances can register or refresh this peer.
+The announcement is sent as a UDP broadcast (if enabled) and also directly to all known peer endpoints.
-When reliable transport is enabled, the announcement also includes the reliable TCP port.
+When reliable transport is enabled, the announcement includes the reliable TCP port.

+Requires the local instance to be registered and active (`IsSelfRegistered` and `IsSelfActive`).

 ### Auto Activation on Send

-If `AutoActivateOnSend` is enabled, send calls automatically activate the module if it is inactive.
+If `AutoActivateOnSend` is enabled (default), send calls automatically activate the module if it is inactive.
-If disabled, sending while inactive throws an exception.
+If disabled, sending while inactive throws an `InvalidOperationException`.

 ---